shubh24/shubh24.github.com/_posts/2017-10-15-Pushing and reporting my first A-B test in production, and completing Rafa | Weekly Report 59.md

 I put in all five days at the gym -- slowly getting into the flow, soon i'll be customizing my workouts to get into a better runners body.
 Currently focussed on building some muscle to get to a decent level.
 Went on a Sunday run, my legs are still not perfect -- i'll be going on couple more more runs this week, have to decide whether i am fit to run the Kaveri Trail Marathon in November.
 Fingers crossed :)

 I'm taking the better part of the week off from work, Bombay for Diwali!
-Excited to get back home, even more excited to get some progress on my ToDos!
+Excited to get back home, even more excited to get some work done on my ToDos!

 That's it folks!
 Later.